Anglo-Chinese School (Independent): Boarding school

-All who are leading there are staff members or school leaders of ACS(I).

 The Shaw Library and Resource Centre

 The library is named after its financial benefactor, Runme Shaw.
 It contains over 100,000 books, reference materials and IB syllabus-based course books.

 Achievements

 Sports and games

-ACS (Independent) has achieved good sporting results through the years, having produced national champions and national sportsmen.
+ACS (Independent) has produced national champions and national sportsmen.
 It has been strong in swimming, sailing, water-polo and rugby.
 It has been The Straits Times Top School in Sports (Boys) in an almost unbroken streak since this title was first awarded, from 1996 to 2009.
 The exception was 1999, in which The Chinese High School won the title.
 The record number of gold medals in a single season was achieved in 2018, where it won 17 gold medals and 10 silver medals.
 The school has held many winning streaks such as the "B" Division Rugby Title from 1997–2003 and the "C" Division Rugby Title from 1997–2009.
-In 2008, ACS (Independent) won a grand slam in Rugby, winning all three "A" Division, "B" Division and "C" Division titles.
+In 2008, ACS (Independent) won a grand slam in Rugby, winning all three "A" Division, "B" Division and "C" Division titles, and the school has won multiple since.